rstudio-conf-2022/build-tidy-tools/README.md

 ------------------------------------------------------------------------

 This repository contains materials for the "Building tidy tools" workshop at rstudio::conf(2022).
-See xx for rendered workshop materials.
+See https://rstudio-conf-2022.github.io/build-tidy-tools/ for rendered workshop materials.

 ------------------------------------------------------------------------